Cysharp/RuntimeUnitTestToolkit/README.md

 - run: RuntimeUnitTestToolkit/bin/UnitTest/StandaloneLinux64_Mono2x/test
 ```

 All of the commnadline arguments.
-You can pass by `/` prefix.

 | Command        | Desc |
 | ---            | ---  |